ben-izd/Tableau-Mathematica-integration/README.md

 ## How to run Mathematica in Tableau
-When you run `tabpy`, it will run a local server that evaluates each request python code with the given data and returns back the result.
+When you run `tabpy`, it will run a local server that evaluates each request which has python code with the given data and returns back the result.
 The same procedure can happen in Mathematica with help of `SocketListen`, we could run a local server and by defining a function that encodes the request, apply `ToExpression` to them and returning the result.

 ## How to send Mathematica data to Tableau
 Consider a JSON file like http://sample.com/file.json, as tableau 2021.1, there is no way to send that file directly to Tableau.
 Tableau has its own way to handle data from the web called `Web Data Connector`.
 In simple terms, you should run some JavaScript code before you handing the data to Tableau.
 With the help of Mathematica `SocketListen` we could run a server and mimic a web page to send data directly from Mathematica to Tableau.